 Lack of sleep can leave you feeling not only exhausted, but desperate.
 You start telling yourself that a few hours are better than none at all, but when it comes to your health, a full night of rest is non-negotiable.
 Research shows that insufficient sleep is linked to an increased risk of type 2 diabetes, cardiovascular disease, depression and obesity, and a potential worsening of autoimmune diseases.

 Deep Breathing and Visualization Anxiety or a busy brain (from a hectic day or lying in bed tossing and turning) speeds respiration and revs up your nervous system, which keeps you awake.
 Deep breathing exercises calm both.
 Visualization, also known as guided imagery, can induce relaxation by redirecting racing thoughts toward a more soothing mental image.
+If your mind drifts during your practice, which is very common, simply recenter yourself and start again.

 Self-Hypnosis A certified hypnotherapist can teach you how to relax your body by using suggestions and affirmations to induce a trance-like state that leads to sleep.
 Search the American Hypnosis Association’s directory to find a therapist near you.